Permission marketing: Examples

-Facebook is a prime example – whether it is to post, share, or amplify, the marketer would have to send a friend request (or permission) to the potential prospects.
+Early social media was a prime example – whether it is to post, share, or amplify, the marketer would have to send a friend request (or permission) to the potential prospects.

 Opt-in email is an example of permission marketing, where Internet users request to receive information about a certain product or a service.
 Supporters of permission marketing claim it to be effective, as the potential client would be more interested in information that was requested in advance.
 It is also more cost-efficient than traditional marketing methods, as businesses only need to target consumers who have expressed an interest in their product.

-RSS Feeds or Really simple syndication is one of the best methods for adopting permission marketing.
-This method lets subscribers know about the latest promotion or content through notifications.
+RSS feeds, where users voluntarily subscribe to an information feed for a website and receive future updates, are a strong method of permission marketing.

 Huffington Post is an American online news aggregator and blog which offers original content in areas including politics, business, entertainment, environment, technology, etc. The Huffington Post has a clear permission marketing-based approach: the readers must register on the site using their social media (such as Facebook, Twitter, etc.).
 The registration implies that readers have permitted for Huffington Post to send them marketing information, such as newsletters.

 YouTube is a video-sharing website that allows users to upload, view, and share videos.
 Many firms utilize YouTube as part of their social media marketing strategy to promote their products and services.
-Firms specifically use the “subscribing” feature to establish a permission-based relationship with their customers.
+Firms specifically use the "subscribing" feature to establish a permission-based relationship with their customers.
 Subscription would imply that viewers have permitted for the business to market them with updated information, campaign, etc.

 Sundance Vacations is a travel company that allows customers to buy vacations in bulk.
 The company employs a method of permission marketing by attending sporting events, shows, and more and getting people to sign up to win their annual sweepstakes.
 The entry forms that are filled out contain an agreement that says the company is allowed to contact the person filling the form at the methods provided by the entrant.
 The potential client's signature is considered a form of consent to contact them, allowing the company to email and phone market to entrants.